 Please note:

 - Desktop users can test both desktop and mobile prototypes.
 However, mobile users can only test mobile prototypes.
-If a tester on mobile opens a maze linked to a desktop prototype, they will not be able to run the maze, and instead will see an error "This page needs a larger screen".
-For this reason, if using this workaround, it is important to send out the maze with the mobile prototype first.
+If a participant on mobile opens a maze linked to a desktop prototype, they won’t be able to run the maze, and instead will see an error: “This page needs a larger screen”.
+For this reason, you should first send out the maze with the mobile prototype.

-- Keep two separate design files for mobile and desktop, to ensure a lightweight testing experience.
+- Keep two separate design files for mobile and desktop for a lightweight testing experience.
 Learn more about optimizing your files

 Interacting with a mobile test